hulkhaugen/hass-bha-icons/README.md

 ## Thanks
 Thanks to @thomasloven, as I used his hass-fontawesome as a template for this pack

-Thanks to @prairiesnpr, @kmlucy, @GeorgeSG and @shbatm for their contributiuons
+Thanks to @prairiesnpr, @kmlucy, @GeorgeSG, @shbatm and @clemalex824 for their contributiuons